atimin/nitpicker/README.rst

 1. QA tests are not under version control with the code.
 Why not?
 As developers, we would like to do some review of tests like code review.
-As manger I would be calm knowing that all QA plans and cases are stored with the code on Git repository always available.
+As a manger I would be calm knowing that all QA plans and cases are stored with the code on Git repository always available.

 2. QA tests stay apart from the develop cycle.
 I can ban a merge